Immunomodulatory and antitumor compound. Induces interferon (IFN)-α/β production; augments natural killer (NK) cell activity. Orally active.

 Citations are publications that use Tocris products.

 Currently there are no citations for Bropirimine.
 Do you know of a great paper that uses Bropirimine from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Bropirimine